loreanvictor/render-jsx/docs/md/docs/overview.md

 Using JSX for DOM rendering is the most common use case.
 As a result, **Render-JSX** comes with a simple and low-level DOM renderer.
-This renderer sits directly on top of DOM APIs and is pretty thin (whole package is ~2.7kB), and can be used either to write simple applications or as a basis for more involved rendering/UI frameworks/tools.
+This renderer sits directly on top of DOM APIs and is pretty thin (whole package is under 1kB), and can be used either to write simple applications or as a basis for more involved rendering/UI frameworks/tools.

 ```tsx | --no-wmbar